chrisjaeleedesign/universal-workflows/tools/ask-db.md

 ---
+name: ask-db
-description: "Ask natural language questions about the database.
-Uses Gemini to generate and execute safe SQL queries."
+description: Ask natural language questions about the database using Gemini.
 allowed-tools: [run_command]
 ---